badair/C-Compiler-for-TINY-Architecture/README.md

 This is a compiler for a subset of C that I wrote for an honors project.

+The source code is in /src, info about the target is in /TIDE, and example c programs to compile are in /demo.

 In the words of Steve McConnell, writing my first compiler was a "wicked problem".
 I didn't know how to approach the task until I was 1/3 of the way done.
 I should've restarted from scratch at that point, but I was in a big hurry( I spent about 50